Eric Berglund · coloredrock

 Software specialists, now

 The thing all three jobs taught me: the writing is the work.
-The SCOPE document, the trial outline, the controls narrative — whatever you call it — is where the project actually gets built.
+The SCOPE document, the trial outline, the controls narrative (whatever you call it) is where the project actually gets built.
 Code is a transcription.
 So is wiring.
 So is animation.
 The hard part is upstream of all of it, in the document that says what you’re going to do.

 That’s why I work fixed-price.
 If I’ve written the SCOPE well, the build is mostly carpentry, and the time it takes is predictable.
-If I’ve written the SCOPE badly, that’s on me — and I’d rather find out in week 1, in the document, than in week 5, in your inbox.
+If I’ve written the SCOPE badly, that’s on me.
+And I’d rather find out in week 1, in the document, than in week 5, in your inbox.

 Who I work with

 I don’t take projects where the brief is “build us an app” without an opinion attached.
 The opinion is the project.
-If you don’t have one yet, that’s fine — the SCOPE phase is where we develop it.
+If you don’t have one yet, that’s fine.
+The SCOPE phase is where we develop it.
 But we develop it before any code is written.

 What I use